klauseduard/under-over-models/chapters/03-organizational-models.md

 maintaining coherence, adaptability, and human agency.
 This cybernetic approach to organizational design represents not just an engineering challenge but a fundamental reimagining of how human and artificial intelligence can combine to create systems with emergent capabilities greater than either could achieve alone.

+While these theoretical principles provide valuable foundations for understanding AI-augmented organizational design, organizations also need concrete frameworks to guide implementation.
+The following section explores emerging practical approaches that translate these concepts into actionable organizational models that balance appropriate complexity with adaptability.

 ### 3.6.4 Practical Frameworks for AI-Augmented Organizations